 }

-// and/or specify the model string in "override_params"
+// Specify the model string in "override_params"

 {